-5. NOT THE ONLY BRITISH ROYAL BABY TO BE BORN IN 2021
+6. NOT THE ONLY BRITISH ROYAL TO BE BORN IN 2021

-Prince Harry's first cousin Princess Eugenie recently gave birth to her first child, a son, on February 9.
+Prince Harry's first cousin Princess Eugenie, gave birth to her first child, a son, on February 9.
 The little boy is the first grandchild of Prince Harry's uncle, Prince Andrew, and his ex-wife, Sarah Ferguson.

-Another of his regal cousins, Zara Tindall, is expecting her third child with former English rugby player Mike Tindall.
+Another of his regal cousins, Zara Tindall, gave birth to her third child, a little boy. on March 21.
 Tindall is the daughter of Prince Harry's aunt, Princess Anne.

-This means Queen Elizabeth and her husband, Prince Phillip, will have gained three additional great-grandchildren in 2021, bringing the total number to 11.
+This means Queen Elizabeth will have gained three additional great-grandchildren in 2021, bringing the total number to 11.

 As the fifth grandchild of Prince Charles, Queen Elizabeth's eldest son, baby Sussex will have a stronger claim to inherit the British throne than some of monarch's other great-grandchildren.